Infertility

 Reviewed by Sulette Snyman

-If you want to have a baby, experiencing fertility problems or infertility can be a hugely emotional time.
-Getting the right support can help you navigate your situation and find a path forward.
-Here, we explore the support available and how counselling can help.
+If you want to have a baby, experiencing fertility problems or infertility can be an emotional and difficult time.
+The right support can help you navigate what you’re going through and feel less alone.
+Here, we explore the emotional impact of fertility problems, the support available, and how counselling can help.

-According to the NHS, about one in seven couples may experience difficulties when trying to conceive.
-However, the number of people dealing with fertility issues could be higher than this.
+There are many different experiences and circumstances that can affect someone's journey to parenthood.
+According to the NHS, around one in seven couples may experience difficulties when trying to conceive.

 Fertility problems can trigger all sorts of feelings and affect people in many different ways.
-Some people can feel anxious about their future or perhaps experience anger, shame or guilt.
-Others may feel isolated, lonely and despairing.
+Some people may feel anxious about their future or experience anger, shame or guilt.
+Others may feel isolated, lonely or overwhelmed.

-Relationships with friends and family may come under considerable strain.
-If you are in a couple, you each may be dealing with the situation very differently - one person may want to talk about the situation, while the other may prefer not to speak about it.
+Relationships with friends and family may come under strain.
+If you are in a couple, you may each be dealing with the situation very differently – one person may want to talk about it, while the other may prefer not to.

 How can counselling help?

-Your partner, family and friends can, of course, be a wonderful source of comfort and, for some people, that’s enough.
-However, some people find it helpful to get extra support from a counsellor or people who have direct experience of their situation.
+Your partner, family, and friends can be a wonderful source of comfort.
+For some people, that’s enough.
+However, some people find it helpful to get extra support from a counsellor or from people with direct experience of their situation.

 In this video, Madeline Lyons-Applebee, a member of the British Infertility Counselling Association (BICA), explains how counselling can support you.

-Fertility treatment can be an emotional rollercoaster, so getting support from people who can relate to what you’re going through and/or a professional is very important.
+Fertility treatment can feel like an emotional rollercoaster, so getting support from people who understand what you’re going through, or from a professional, can be helpful.

 Counselling sessions during fertility treatment can help to address any worries you're feeling.
-With your therapist, you can identify practical strategies for reducing stress as much as possible.
-This can help to take some pressure off you, enabling you to feel an element of control during a time when you may feel very out of control.
+With your therapist, you can explore practical ways to manage stress and cope with some of the emotional challenges you may be experiencing.
+This may help you feel more supported during a time when things can feel outside of your control.

 Fertility problems can have a stressful impact on relationships.
-It can be isolating and impact how a couple communicates with each other and with the people around them.
-There can be a profound sense of loss and grief which can impact on closeness.
+It can be isolating and affect how a couple communicates with each other and with those around them.
+There can be a profound sense of loss and grief that can affect closeness.

 Support groups

-Fertility Network UK and FertilityFriends both have online forums to help you connect with others who understand what you're going through.
+FertilityFriends has online forums to help you connect with others who understand what you're going through.

 Finding out that treatment hasn’t worked can be heartbreaking.
-Even if you tried not to get your hopes up, it’s understandable to be disappointed when things don’t work out.
-If you’re in this situation, allow yourself time to come to terms with it and give your body a chance to recover.
+Even if you tried not to get your hopes up, it’s understandable to be disappointed if things don't go as you had hoped.
+If you’re in this situation, you may need time to process what has happened and recover physically and emotionally.

-It can be so difficult to know whether or not to carry on with treatment.
-Every individual and couple is different so, whilst some people want to keep trying, others prefer to move on.
+It can be so difficult to know whether to continue with treatment.
+Every individual and couple is different, so whilst some people want to keep trying, others prefer to move on.

 How to support someone going through IVF

 If someone you know tells you that they’re undergoing fertility treatment, it can be hard to know what to say or do.
-To help you, here’s some advice to best support a friend going through IVF.
+Here’s how to support a friend going through IVF.

-What should I be looking for in a counsellor or psychotherapist?
+What should I be looking for in a counsellor?

 Trusted Information Creator - Patient Information Forum